 Hi there!
 Thank you for stopping by.

-I’m a doctoral student in the Department of Government and Politics at the University of Maryland, College Park.
-My dissertation project examines the determinants of rebel groups’ use of violence against civilians in civil war.
-Specifically, I study why and how rebel groups use repertoires of violence, i.e., distinct sets of forms of violence.
-Empirically, I examine these strategies of violence with a mix of quantitative, computational and qualitative methodologies.
+I’m a PhD candidate in the Department of Government and Politics at the University of Maryland, College Park.
+My dissertation project seeks to explain why rebel groups use distinct repertoires of violence against civilians in civil war.
+I examine these strategies of violence with a mix of quantitative, computational and qualitative methodologies.
+In addition to collecting novel observational data to estimate regression models, I am conducting fieldwork in Turkey to gather evidence for my theory via interviews with survivors of the Syrian civil war.

 My enthusiasm for computational social science has also led to several collaborative projects that lie apart from my research agenda on intrastate conflict.
-Over the past years I built custom web scrapers to collect data online, employed topic modeling to explore large corpora of text, utilized sentiment analysis to trace changes in media framing and trained cutting-edge language models for classification tasks.
+Over the past years I built custom web scrapers to collect data online, employed named entity recongition to label large corpora of text, utilized sentiment analysis to trace changes in media framing and trained cutting-edge language models for classification tasks.
 Recently, I also gathered experience in computational image analysis for political science.
 At UMD I am a member of the Interdisciplinary Laboratory of Computational Social Science.

 Currently, I serve as the managing editor at the Journal of Conflict Resolution.
 You can submit at JCR here.